tailscale/tailscale/api.md

 ## Select JSON format for response

 Some API calls let you select the format of the JSON returned in the response.
-Provide your preference as a parameter in the **Accept** header of the request.
+Supply your preference as a parameter in the **Accept** header of the request.
 Two options are supported in these scenarios:

 - **JSON:** Standard parsed JSON format.
 - **HuJSON:** Human-readable JSON (this is the default if no format is specified).
 Learn more about [HuJSON](https://github.com/tailscale/hujson#hujson---human-json).